Blurred Lines: Background and synopsis

 A music video for "Blurred Lines" was directed by Diane Martel and was released on March 20, 2013, while an unrated version was released on March 28, 2013.
-After being on the site for just under one week, the unrated version of the video was removed from YouTube on March 30, 2013, citing violations of the site's terms of service that restricts the uploading of videos containing nudity, particularly if used in a sexual context.
-However, it was later restored on July 12, 2013.
-The unrated video remains available on Vevo, while the edited version is available on both Vevo and YouTube.
+The unrated version of the video was removed from YouTube on March 30, 2013, citing violations of the site's terms of service that restricts the uploading of videos containing nudity, particularly if used in a sexual context.
+It was restored on July 12, 2013.
 The unrated version of "Blurred Lines" generated more than one million views in the days following its release on Vevo.
-Thicke told GQ they wanted to do "old men dances" and imitate how they were in the studio.
-They tried to do everything that was prohibited by social custom.
-He stated they did bestiality, drug injections, and things that are derogatory towards women.
-When it came to the balloon arrangement, Thicke said it was Martel's idea.
+Thicke told GQ they wanted to do "some old men dances" whilst jesting with taboo subjects such as bestiality, drug injections, and things that are "derogatory towards women".
+When it came to the silver Mylar balloons arrangement, Thicke said it was Martel's idea.
 They wanted to "go over the top" and be as witless as possible.

-In an interview with Grantland, Martel stated that Thicke wanted her to make a white cyc video for "Blurred Lines".
-She heard the song and instantly fell in love with it.
-She sat and thought about the ideas for what the models could wear in the video.
-She realized they could wear shoes, and that it would get attention for the song and the artist.
-Martel said the hashtags were pretty obvious idea because she thought Robin's last name is strong and supposed it had subconscious connotations.
-Martel asked an art director named Georgia Walker to find "gross" and "oversized" props like a hose and stuffed dog.
-Martel said she wanted to deal with the "misogynist, funny lyrics in a way where the girls were going to overpower the men".
-She came up with the idea to come up with a nude video but turned down the job after Thicke and his team refused.
-They came back later agreeing to do the nude video if Martel would do a clothed version.
+In an interview with Grantland, Martel recalled that Thicke initially asked her to create a white cyc video for "Blurred Lines".
+After hearing the song, she developed concepts for the models' looks and props that would generate attention, including oversized items selected with the help of art director Georgia Walker.
+Martel explained that her intention was to present the video in a way that emphasized the women's dominance over the men.
+She proposed producing both clothed and nude versions of the video, but declined the project when Thicke's team rejected the nude concept.
+They later agreed to go with both versions if she directed them.
 The video features Thicke, T.I., and Williams.
 It also includes three models: Emily Ratajkowski, Elle Evans, and Jessi M'Bengue.
-The video features a "Robin Thicke Has a Big Dick" sign spelled out in silver Mylar balloons.
-The visual sees the topless models snuggling in bed with Thicke, meowing seductively at the camera, with one the models riding the stuffed dog while sticking her tongue out.
+The video includes a scene with silver Mylar balloons arranged to spell out "Robin Thicke Has a Big Dick".
+The video depicts topless models lying in bed with Thicke, posing playfully, while one model is shown on a large stuffed dog sticking her tongue out.